Open-Climate-Resilience-Policies/OCRP/_policies/coop-cohousing.md

 * **Control:** Ensuring land stays in community hands prevents future displacement/gentrification.

 **Real-World Examples:**
-* **Vancouver, Canada:** The City leased municipal land valued at over $100M to the **Community Land Trust Foundation of BC** for a nominal rate.
-This enabled the construction of 58 affordable homes at 1700 Kingsway that would have been financially impossible otherwise.
+* **Vancouver, Canada:** The City purchased the 1700 Kingsway parcel for social housing and leased it to the **Community Land Trust Foundation of BC**, allowing The Brice to deliver 48 permanently affordable homes while the land remains in public hands.[^2]
 * **Amsterdam, Netherlands:** The "Zelfbouw" (Self-Build) policy sets aside specific plots exclusively for citizen-led co-ops.
-This enabled projects like **De Warren**, a carbon-positive co-op built by its residents with a massive shared "energy facade."
+This enabled projects like **De Warren**, a carbon-positive co-op built by its residents with a massive shared "energy facade."[^3]

 ## Policy 3: Zoning for "Invisible Density" & Functional Families